 Brazoria County will utilize CDBG funds to aid the unsheltered, precariously sheltered, and at-risk households who are facing homelessness.
 Through CDBG funds allocated to Salvation Army, rents and utilities will be paid for those at risk of eviction.
-It is anticipated that 40 individuals or 16 families will receive rental assistance through this funding.
-Even though the County did not receive their normal ESG funding this fiscal year, the CD Dept has received other grants in order to assist in this endeavor.
+It is anticipated that 30 individuals or 15 families will receive rental assistance through this funding.
+Even though the County did not receive ESG funding this fiscal year, the BCCD has received other grants in order to assist in this endeavor.